MAGIC SCHOOL

 So I shut up and went home and wrote this down.

 I didn't write a pro-heckling letter, but I did get to the point where I realized I wanted to.
 Laughing at lies does not censor them, after all.
 In the 60s radicals heckled and shook up society by exploiting its rigidity about what was speakable.
 They argued by showing--blood on draft files, war in the streets.
 The mainstream, frozen at the time into an arthritic glacier, couldn't cope with freaks.
 It's a shame, but today the left is on the defensive; the mind guerrillas, to use Lennon's phrase, are the radical right.
 The Schlafly types don't care about the truth--she's rediscovered it's feelings that matter in American politics.
-So, spouting emotional nonsense, she zips around the MacKinnons who flounder in their ponderous ideological armor.
+So, spouting emotive nonsense, she zips around the MacKinnons who flounder in their ponderous logical armor.

 They both appalled me.
 My impulse is still to laugh.
 My real values aren't ideological but experiential.
 Rhetoric is dead, and so's logic.
 I trust no conclusion I have not lived.

-JUST BEFORE SLEEP
+JUST BEFORE BED

 Spock plays chess with the system.
 And wins, as he should not.
 The computer must have been altered, by a master.
 The murdered man was one of the few who might have managed it.

-Has the computer monitor the combined heartbeats of everyone on board.
+So Spock evacuates the ship, asks the tribunal to convene there.
+He has the computer monitor the combined heartbeats of everyone on board.
 And one by one, deletes their hearts.

 And the ship has its own beating heart.
 The dead man's heart.
 Down the eerie empty corridors of the Enterprise, Kirk tracks the madman through his ship, listening to the tell-tale heart.